-The newest corded saws cut more aggressively than their predecessors, and they're easier to adjust and handle
+The newest corded saws cut more aggressively than their predecessors, and they're easier to adjust and handle.

-Reciprocating saws (the Sawzall is a popular model) are well known for their ability to cut through just about anything and still beg for more work.
+Synopsis: Reciprocating saws (the Sawzall is a popular model) are well known for their ability to cut through just about anything and still beg for more work.
 Whether you need a reciprocating saw with lots of power or a model that’s light enough to lug onto a roof, contributing editors Rick Arnold and Mike Guertin help you pick the best saw for any job.
 The new-generation ”cip saws feature some innovative improvements.
 Our experts rate each saw’s cutting performance, handling, speed control, trigger action, blade changing, shoe adjustments, blade sightlines, and maneuverability.
 There’s also a sidebar on cordless reciprocating saws.

 Not many tools take as much abuse as a reciprocating saw.
 Right out of the box, your saw is likely to get dirty and stay that way.